My Move To Denver from Nomad to Normal

 I have a friend who is making it his mission to try to integrate me back into a normal ‘non-nomadic’ society.
 He tries to teach me things about pop culture, normal non-digital friendships and interactions, and other social skills and knowledge I have lost in the last decade!
 His theory is military personnel get a counselor when they re-enter society, and I probably honestly need one.

-The first week I was in Denver I nearly had a crushing meltdown in the dish soap aisle at Target.
-I did actually think about sitting on the floor and crying for a few moments among all of the soap.
+The first week I was in Denver, I nearly had a crushing meltdown in the dish soap aisle at Target.
+I actually thought about sitting on the floor and crying for a few moments among all of the soap.
 The choices of household cleaning products were overwhelming to me.
 I stood in the aisle thinking about how I needed everything…absolutely everything.
 I was starting completely from scratch, buying garbage cans, hangers, toilet paper, rugs, towels, and sheets – it sort of felt as if I were going off to college again.
 But instead, I was just trying to live like a normal adult.

 I realized one day that when I wanted to send someone a thank you card I didn’t even know where to buy stamps.
 Most days I forget I even have a mailbox I’m supposed to check periodically.
 Things like remembering to pay rent or electricity bills freak me out.
 And don’t even get me started on trying to integrate back into a non-travel wardrobe, I have no idea what fashions are appropriate.
 I know things like this seem normal – but it isn’t for me.